aws-samples/sample-acm-export-cert-automation/README.md

 > **Note:** This is a sample project for demonstration and learning purposes.

 This project demonstrates how to automate the process of exporting Amazon Certificate Manager (ACM) certificates and installing them on EC2 instances and on-premises servers.
 It also showcases automated certificate renewal, creating a seamless, event-driven workflow that requires minimal manual intervention.
+The solution is designed to be flexible and customizable for different operating systems and application types.

 ## 🎯 Learning Objectives